1. Blog

 While it’s too late to save for this emergency, it is not too late to create an emergency budget based on your reduced level of income.
 To make it easy to outline a budget, use this interactive budgeting spreadsheet or budget workbook.
 If you’re not sure how much your income will actually be, leave the income section blank for now and start outlining all of your expenses.
 The spreadsheet will keep a tally as you fill it in.

 Start with the most important expenses, which include your housing, medical costs, and reasonable amounts for food and transportation.
-Remember that these amounts will be different than what you’re used to because everyone is spending a lot more time at home than out and about.
+Remember that these amounts will be different than what you’re used to because your situation right now is a little different.
 For instance, your transportation and eating out costs might be less, but your groceries might be more if you’re cooking at home now.

-Other expenses that will likely be significantly less than before include entertainment, recreation, daycare, eating out, extra vehicle insurance, parking, fuel, transit passes, and personal expenses (i.e. salon and grooming services).
+Depending on the nature of your emergency situation, other expenses that could be significantly less than before include entertainment, recreation, daycare, eating out, extra vehicle insurance, parking, fuel, transit passes, and personal expenses (i.e. salon and grooming services).
 Any that come with monthly dues, e.g. your parking pass for work or a gym membership, contact those companies and ask them to put your monthly fees on hold.
 Save on groceries by cleaning out your fridge, freezer, and pantry before shopping for more.
 An emergency budget should look and feel pretty bare bones, but that’s what will help you avoid getting into trouble with credit.

 25 Tips to Save Money on Grocery Shopping